XeonLyfe/-ShulkerClient-/README.md

 # Seyfert
-A Minecraft client for anarchy servers like 2b2t
-This is not an open source :(
+A Minecraft client for anarchy servers like 2b2t.
+Its not an open source :(
-If you want an open source go to kami blues.